MrMonsh/Auto-Splitters/Spider-Man (2000)/documentation.md

 ## IsLoading
 **Offset:** 0xB556C

 This address tells us if the game's currently loading.
-However, it's a bit inconsistent so I wouldn't rely on it unless paired with an alternative variable.
+However, it's a bit inconsistent so I wouldn't rely on it unless paired with an alternative variable (which I do).
 + Value 0 means the game is not currently loading, value 1 means game's loading.

 ## IsPlaying